popey3e/combination-calc.github.io/README.md

 # combination-calc.github.io

-This site is use for calculate factorial and combination
+This site is used for calculate factorial and combination

 enjoy